jacklawrencecmg/TradeAnalyzer/PLAYER_VALUES_FEATURE.md

 ## API Integration

 The system includes a complete API service (`playerValuesApi.ts`) with methods for:
-- Fetching KTC values from their API
+- Fetching Base values from their API
 - Calculating FDP adjustments
 - Searching players
 - Comparing values